 5. Hidden Costs

 - Bills: This is the biggest hidden costs for private flats.
-Bills include Electricity, Gas, Water, Internet, Parking and TV license if you have one.
-For a 2-bedroom flat, bills per person can vary between £50-£100 per month with different summer and winter rates, and you are the one liaising with service providers (from setting up, signing contracts to repairs), unless the landlord or agency are kind to do it for you.
+Bills include Electricity, Gas, Water, Internet, Parking, and TV license if you have one.
+For a 2-bedroom flat, bills per person can vary between £50-£100 per month with different summer and winter rates, and you are the one liaising with service providers (from setting up and signing contracts to repairs) unless the landlord or agency is kind to do it for you.
 From our experience, they tend not to get involved in bills and utilities.

-- House removal: Similar costs for both halls and private accommodations, vary per hour and amount of work.
+- House Removal: Similar costs for both halls and private accommodation, which vary per hour and amount of work.

-- Furnish: Private accommodations can be furnished or unfurnished, and you can always negotiate with the landlord for more or less stuff.
-Basic furniture includes bed, desk, wardrobe and white goods.
+- Furnish: Private accommodation can be furnished or unfurnished, and you can always negotiate with the landlord for more or less stuff.
+Basic furniture includes a bed, desk, wardrobe, and white goods.
 Student halls are always fully furnished.

-- Laundrette: If you live in a student hall, bear in mind the costs of laundrette which can range between £3-£5 for 1 wash + 2 dries.
-In a private house, you are free to use the white goods provided but for both types you have to purchase washing ingredients yourselves.
+- Laundrette: If you live in a student hall, bear in mind the costs of the laundrette which can range between £3-£5 for 1 wash + 2 dries.
+In a private house, you are free to use the white goods provided but for both types you have to purchase washing ingredients yourself.

 Reasonable short-term let?

-- Managing expectation: The truth is No room for rent on earth will be the same as yours at home, which you stay for free and was customised for you by parents.
+- Managing Expectation: The truth is no room for rent on Earth will be the same as yours at home, where you stay for free and is customised for you by your parents.
 Price is often a good indicator of quality, especially in such a saturated market as London - you tend to get what you pay for so be very prepared to learn the hard lesson that London is expensive.

 - Finally, enjoy and let Casita know if you need help!
 We don’t know answers to every issue you may encounter, but we do know the first step and who to speak to in most situations.